Hodgkin Lymphoma – Brief Information

 The following characteristics of Hodgkin lymphoma represent important prognostic factors and major criteria for treatment planning:

-• histological characteristics (meaning the microscopically assessed subtype): the subtype of Hodgkin lymphoma decides according to which therapy protocol or therapy optimizing trial the patient will be treated.
+• histological characteristics (meaning the microscopically assessed type of Hodgkin lymphoma): The type of Hodgkin lymphoma decides according to which therapy protocol or therapy optimizing trial the patient will be treated.

-The following chapters provide information on the histological subtypes of Hodgkin lymphoma and on the different stages of the disease.
+The following chapters provide information on the histological classification of Hodgkin lymphoma and on the different stages of the disease.

 Types of Hodgkin Lymphoma